kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         directory.
 The option *--rootdir* must also be specified, and *subdir* must be an existing subdirectory within it.
 This option can be specified multiple times.

-        *type* is an optional additional modifier.
+        The *type* is an optional additional modifier.
 Valid choices are:

         * *default*: create as default subvolume
         * *ro*: create as read-only subvolume